SAM12302/PX4-chatbot/README.md

 - **Conversation history is sent by the client, not stored server-side.** Keeps the backend stateless, avoids storing potentially sensitive conversations, and scales without a session store.
 - **WebSocket over SSE.** Conversations are inherently bidirectional; one persistent connection per session is a more natural fit than a new HTTP request per turn.
 - **`asyncio.to_thread()` wraps the synchronous `inference()` call** inside the async WebSocket handler so one slow LLM call doesn't block other connected clients.
+- **Frontend visual direction: ground-control console, not chat bubbles.** PX4 pilots' actual working environment is a telemetry HUD — that's the authentic reference point, not a generic Messenger-style UI.
+No copyrighted PX4/QGC logos used; the drone glyph in the header is an original SVG (lines + circles).
+- **Single Milvus collection for multiple doc sources (PX4 + future QGroundControl), not separate collections with re-ranking.** Vector similarity search naturally surfaces relevant chunks regardless of how many unrelated chunks coexist in the same collection — splitting into parallel collections + Reciprocal Rank Fusion would add real complexity (two round trips, a fusion algorithm to tune) for no measurable benefit at this scale.
+Each chunk's existing `source` field is enough to distinguish origin; Milvus `filter` expressions are available later if cross-source noise turns out to be a real problem in practice.

 ---

 ## Known issues / things to watch

 - HF Inference Providers occasionally segfaults on stream completion (library-level bug in `huggingface_hub` on Linux) — happens *after* the full answer has already streamed, so it's cosmetic but worth re-checking after upgrading `huggingface_hub`.
 - `ingest.py` makes one HF API call per chunk — re-embedding the full doc set is slow.
-Consider batching or caching if you re-run it often during development.
-- No retry/reconnect logic yet on the Angular side (doesn't exist yet — build it in from the start when you write `chat.service.ts`).
+Consider batching, especially once QGC docs roughly double the dataset.
+- No reconnect logic if the WebSocket drops — `chat.service.ts` shows "offline" but doesn't retry.
+Listed under Future contributions.

 ---

 ## License

 PX4 documentation content is used under PX4's own CC BY 4.0 license.
 Code in this repository: [choose and add a license — MIT recommended for an open-source portfolio project].